liyida1995/LAMP/example/README.md

 int r1: size of dimension 1

-Return: the compressed bytes for SZ
+Return: the compressed bytes of SZ

 ## Note
+Return: the compressed bytes of compressors

+Write: the returned bytes to a file ("li" of ZFP and "temp" of SZ)

 More detailed instructions on how to build the LAMP can be found in the LAMP/src.